 Part I lasts two years and introduces students to the study of periods of British political and social economic history and European history through broad overview courses.
 Many students will also takes courses in the history of the wider world or political thought too.
 All students have to produce a coursework essay, based around themes arising from a series of faculty-based classes.

-The Part I course will be changing in 2021 so students applying for deferred entry should check for information about the new course structure as it becomes available on the Faculty website.
+The Part I course will be changing in 2022 so students applying for deferred entry should check for information about the new course structure on the Faculty website.

 - A general paper, Historical Argument and Practice

 - Four other papers chosen from nearly 40 options in all, ranging across the centuries and continents.